 All you need to make a turbinado sugar substitution is either light brown sugar, demerara sugar, or light muscovado sugar.

-It couldn't be easier—just use the same amount of light brown sugar in the place of turbinado sugar.
+It couldn't be easier!
+Just use the same amount of light brown sugar in the place of turbinado sugar.
 Brown sugar is more refined and has a slightly higher molasses content, but it will contribute a similar color and flavor to your recipe.
-It's okay to use dark brown sugar if that's all you have—just know that it will contribute a darker color and a bit more moisture than the recipe intended (which you may find is a good thing!).
-Demerara or light muscovado sugar can also be used in equal amounts in place of the turbinado sugar.
+It's okay to use dark brown sugar if that's all you have; just know that it will contribute a darker color and a bit more moisture than the recipe intended (which you may find is a good thing).
+Demerara or light muscovado sugar can also be used in equal amounts in place of turbinado sugar.

-If you live somewhere where it's difficult to find any of these sugars, just whip up your own brown sugar from granulated sugar and molasses.
+If you live in a place where it's difficult to find any of these sugars, just whip up your own brown sugar from granulated sugar and molasses.